CircuitVerse/Blog/content/posts/Aryann-Dwivedi-2024-final-report.md

 ### Setting v0 as the default simulator

-Since we're setting up the default version to `v0`, I needed to make some changes in the entry point of `index.html`.
-Given that the Vue simulator's development is statically handled, I set the `src` of the script tag in `index.html` to `"v0/src/main.ts"`.
+Since we're setting up the default version to `v0`, we needed to make some changes in the entry point of `index.html`.
+Given that the Vue simulator's development is statically handled, we set the `src` of the script tag in `index.html` to `"v0/src/main.ts"`.
 This ensures that every time someone opens a development server, the entry point points directly to the `v0` version.

-To support this setup, I also modified the `vite.config.ts` file, which is the configuration file for the Vue development server.
-Specifically, I changed the path aliases (`'#'` and `'@'`) to point towards the `v0` directory.
+To support this setup, we also modified the `vite.config.ts` file, which is the configuration file for the Vue development server.
+Specifically, we changed the path aliases (`'#'` and `'@'`) to point towards the `v0` directory.
 While this approach may not be ideal for frequent version switching, it provides the necessary flexibility when needed.

 ### Adding Circuit Preview image for Vue simulator

 There was a bug in the Vue simulator where image previews for circuits weren't displaying correctly.
 The issue stemmed from the fact that we were using Active Storage to attach images in the project table for the main simulator, which allowed image previews to display properly for circuits created there.
 However, this functionality hadn't been implemented in the Vue simulator, leading to a lack of image previews for circuits created within it.

-To fix this, I added a method for attaching images during the circuit creation process in the Vue simulator.
+To fix this, we added a method for attaching images during the circuit creation process in the Vue simulator.
 This ensures that image previews are now properly displayed for circuits created in both the main simulator and the Vue simulator.

 #### Before